LloydChapman/VLSpatiotemporalModelling/README.md

 # Inferring transmission trees to quantify spatiotemporal spread of visceral leishmaniasis

-This repository contains MCMC code and simulation code for estimating the parameters of, and simulating, the individual-level spatial kernel visceral leishmaniasis transmission model described in ['Inferring transmission trees to guide targeting of interventions against visceral leishmaniasis and post-kala-azar dermal leishmaniasis'](https://doi.org/10.1101/2020.02.24.20023325) [1].
+This repository contains MCMC code and simulation code for estimating the parameters of, and simulating, the individual-level spatial kernel visceral leishmaniasis transmission model described in ['Inferring transmission trees to guide targeting of interventions against visceral leishmaniasis and post–kala-azar dermal leishmaniasis'](https://doi.org/10.1073/pnas.2002731117) [1].

 ## Prerequisites